resttime/cl-liballegro/README.md

 Fixed point math

-Graphics - Implementing will be problematic.
+Graphics - Implementing Color structures will be problematic.
 The CFFI cannot pass structures by value.

 Joystick